keks24/raspberry-pi-luks/README.md

 $ lsinitramfs "/boot/initrd.img" | less
 ```

-This is useful, when one wants to check the recent-built `initramfs` in a quick way.
+This is useful, when one wants to check a recent-built `initramfs` in a quick way.

 ## Unarchiving the initramfs
 The `initramfs` can be unarchived on the system in order to analyse its content.